PierreBeucher/cloudypad/docs/src/cloud-provider-setup/gcp.md

-# Google Cloud account setup
+# Google Cloud provider setup

 If you don't already have a Google Cloud account, [create an account](https://console.cloud.google.com/) or use an existing account.